AnonymousCryptoSub/Improved-Polynomial-Memory-Algorithms-via-Nested-Collision-Search/README.md

 # Overview

-This work improves the Memory-Efficient Attacks on Small LWE Keys introduced by Esser et al. (ASIACRYPT 2023).

-The main contributions include:
-- an improved nested collision-search framework,
-- the new Shifted-3 and the unified Hybrid instantiation,
-- and the improved framework for the random subset-sum problem (RSSP).
+This work develops an improved polynomial-memory nested collision-search framework building upon the frameworks of Esser et al. (ASIACRYPT 2023) for small max-norm LWE and Esser and May (EUROCRYPT 2020) for the random subset-sum problem.

+For ternary LWE, the proposed framework improves the asymptotic polynomial-memory complexity runtime exponent for balanced secrets from 0.926 to 0.8595.

+The framework also applies to the random subset-sum problem.
+For the balanced RSSP at density one, it improves the polynomial-memory complexity exponent from 0.645 to 0.6432.

 -------------------------------------------------------------------------------